gkdivya/EVA/10_ObjectLocalization/COCO_K-Means/README.md

 # Coco dataset format

-Andrew Ng proposed on a recent webinar - [data centric approach](https://www.youtube.com/watch?v=06-AZXmwHjo&ab_channel=DeepLearningAI) to solve real problems in AI, stating that in his experience time spent on good dataset creation, data labeling is always worth it.
+Andrew Ng proposed on a recent webinar - [data centric approach](https://www.youtube.com/watch?v=06-AZXmwHjo&ab_channel=DeepLearningAI) to solve real problems in AI, stating the importance of data annotation.

-Coco dataset format is widely used annotation format in Computer vision tasks.
-And it supports annotation for
+Coco dataset format is one of the widely used annotation format in Computer vision tasks.
+And it supports annotation for various vision usecases:

 - object detection
 - keypoint detection